tlabHybrid/RealtimeQuantitativeBilayer/README.md

 ### Setup
 * Build and run the application in Visual Studio.
-* Rotate the lipid bilayer chamber with the "rotation" button to the correct position.
+* Rotate the lipid bilayer chamber with the "rotation" button to the appropriate position.
 * Cover the whole system with Faraday Cage.
 * Select "Amplifier" as the data source.
+  * [Note] You can reload the recorded local data by selecting "ATF" or "CSV" columns.
+For detail of data loader, please refer to the source code.
+* Select the appropriate protein as the protein type.
+* Select the appropriate postprocessing method.
 * Press "Setup" button and wait until the connection and calibration is finished.
+* Enter the appropriate conductance and bias membrane voltage.

 ### Acquire
-* Select the appropriate protein as the protein type.
-* Enter the appropriate conductance and bias membrane voltage.
-* Select the appropriate postprocessing method.
 * Press "Acquire" button to start the acquisition.
   * The graph is automatically scrolls.
   * Every second, the raw current value, the idealized data, the post processed data (open probability, estimated stimuli, etc.) are exported to CSV files in "log" directory.